 In order to be eligible for weight-loss surgery at the Sentara Martha Jefferson Bariatric Care Center, whether it be gastric bypass or sleeve gastrectomy, a person must meet specific body mass index criteria.

 In order to be eligible for weight-loss surgery at the Sentara Martha Jefferson Bariatric Care Center, whether it be gastric bypass or gastric banding, a person must have:

 - A Body Mass Index (BMI) of 40 or over, OR

 - A BMI of 35 or over WITH at least one serious obesity-related medical condition, such as type II diabetes, high blood pressure, obstructive sleep apnea, or high cholesterol.

-In addition, a person must have previously attempted to lose weight using non-surgical methods such as diet and exercise, medication, etc., and the person must now be willing and able to permanently adopt a healthier lifestyle, which includes specific dietary changes and increased physical activity.
+In addition, a person must be aged 65 or younger, have previously attempted to lose weight using non-surgical methods such as diet and exercise, medication, etc., and must now be willing and able to permanently adopt a healthier lifestyle, which includes specific dietary changes and increased physical activity.

 Weight-loss surgery is not a cure for obesity rather it is a tool that can be used to assist someone in losing a significant amount of weight, thereby becoming healthier and more active.
 The more commitment and support a person has, the more successful that person will be in their efforts to becoming healthier through weight-loss surgery.

 (Please note that each insurance company also has its own eligibility qualifications and criteria, and pre-operative requirements for bariatric surgery.)

 Once you and your doctor have determined that you are a candidate for weight loss surgery, we recommend you do some research.
 It is incredibly important to read about the latest techniques and weight loss surgery options, as well as investigate the records and quality score of potential surgeons and ask plenty of questions.